Separation of heaven and earth: Egypt

-Early Greek cosmology
+Greece

-The separation of heaven and earth is described by Euripides, a playwright of the 5th century BC, preserved in a fragment from his lost play Melanippe the Wise, reported by DiodorusAnd the tale is not mine but from my mother, how sky and earth were one form; and when they had been separated apart from each other they bring forth all things, and give them up into light; trees, birds, beasts, the creatures nourished by the salt sea, and the race of mortalsSome have interpreted Hesiod's Theogony to also possess indications of the idea of a separation between heaven and earth.
-Explicitly, the idea is also found in the Bibliotheca historica (1.7.1) of Diodorus Siculus and in the Argonautica (1.496) of Apollonius of Rhodes.
+Some have seen hints of the myth of the separation of heaven and earth in Hesiod's Theogony.
+The separation myth is explicitly described by Euripides, a playwright of the 5th century BC, preserved in a fragment from his lost play Melanippe the Wise, reported by DiodorusAnd the tale is not mine but from my mother, how sky and earth were one form; and when they had been separated apart from each other they bring forth all things, and give them up into light; trees, birds, beasts, the creatures nourished by the salt sea, and the race of mortalsThe idea is also found in the Bibliotheca historica (1.7.1) of Diodorus Siculus and in the Argonautica (1.496) of Apollonius of Rhodes.
 In the latter, Orpheus sings of "how earth and heaven and sea were once joined together in one form, and by deadly strife were separated each from the other".